Credential:

 • Set-up, adjustment of flame and gas pressure and shut-down procedures for oxyacetylene welding and cutting equipment

-• Creation of basic weld joints in a variety of positions and processes including GMAW (MIG), and SMAW (Shielded Metal Arc) and applied according to required standards
+• Creation of basic weld joints in a variety of GMAW positions and processes applied according to required standards

 • Fundamental causes of distortion and describe the factors affecting distortion